 What's the next wedding planner contract you need to have?
 It's all about styled shoots.

 Styled Shoots are a great way to showcase your work while partnering with awesome event professionals like yourself.

 This Styled Shoot Agreement outlines the role and responsibility of each participating vendor.
-It also confirms the photographs are copyrighted and ensures they are used in a way that they are intended.
+It confirms the photograph's copyright and ensures they're used as intended.

 Listen, I don't want you to get burned on your next styled shoot.
 It's because of poor communication and the lack of a legal document in place that shoots go sour.